 Who is included in the survey?

 Students included in the survey are those who completed their vocational training in the previous calendar year and have an Australian address as their usual address.
-In 2017, international on-shore graduates (defined as international fee-for-service students who undertook VET in Australia at an Australian training provider) were included in the survey as a trial.
+In 2017, international onshore graduates were included in the survey as a trial.
 Following this successful trial, the 2018 survey will include an international graduate component.

 Since 1999, the survey has collected information on the outcomes of government-funded VET students.
 In 2016, the scope of the survey was expanded to report on the outcomes of all graduates - including fee-for-service graduates (those who paid for the training or whose employer paid for the training) from private training and community education providers.
 The expanded scope was applied to the 2017 survey for graduates and, for the first time, subject completers.